V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

-# Proposed: V-Sekai: My Life as a Queen
+# Proposed: V-Sekai: My Life as a Princess

 ## The Context